KEYNOTE SPEAKER

 Her TEDx talk, "Staking in Blockchain: Investing in a More Equitable Future," reflects her deep passion for blockchain and decentralized finance (DeFi).
 With a Blockchain Product Management Certificate from ELVTR, taught by Mastercard, she exemplifies the drive to innovate and inspire change.
 Tashina has visited over 30 countries and attended blockchain conferences and hackathons around the world to learn from and collaborate with the builders shaping the future of Web3.

-• DEIDRA GARYUK
+• DEIDRA GARYK

 With over 20 years of dedicated experience in the Canadian energy sector, Deidra has held key roles spanning sustainability reporting, commercial contracts, and stakeholder collaboration.